What is iGEM, and how do I get involved?

 iGEM is an independent and non-profit foundation that supports community members who want to learn about genetic engineering.

 They host an international competition every year called the “Giant Jamboree”, where participants get an opportunity to present their work.
 As of 2022, this competition has been going on for 19 years!

-In 2004, it started off with 5 teams, but as of this year, hundreds of people from over 40 countries participate in iGEM communities.
+In 2004, it started off with 5 teams, but as of this year, thousands of students from over 40 countries participate in iGEM communities.
 Teams include people from different majors and with different skill sets, and together they design projects related to genetic engineering.
 Genetic engineering (also sometimes called “synthetic biology”) is a multidisciplinary field of research where a synthetic biological system is assembled from small parts of DNA fragments.
 The applications are many: for example, people can engineer microorganisms to clean pollutants from our water, soil, and air.
 People can create solutions to problems that are eco-friendly and sustainable.

 Who can participate in iGEM?

 Each iGEM team works on problems where techniques from genetic engineering could be applied.
 The iGEM community consists of four kinds of teams:

 Therefore, the types of problems they work on will depend on their level of knowledge and interest.